California: 1900–present

 In the 20th century, thousands of Japanese people migrated to California.
-The state in 1913 passed the Alien Land Act, excluding Asian immigrants from owning land.
+In 1913, the state passed the Alien Land Act, excluding Asian immigrants from owning land.
 During World War II, Japanese Americans in California were interned in concentration camps; in 2020, California apologized.

 Migration to California accelerated during the early 20th century with the completion of transcontinental highways like the Route 66.
 From 1900 to 1965, the population grew from fewer than one million to the greatest in the Union.
 In 1940, the U.S. Census Bureau reported California's population as 6% Hispanic, 2.4% Asian, and 90% non-Hispanic white.

 To meet the population's needs, engineering feats like the California and Los Angeles Aqueducts; the Oroville and Shasta Dams; and the Bay and Golden Gate Bridges were built.
 The state government adopted the California Master Plan for Higher Education in 1960 to develop an efficient system of public education.

 In the early 20th century, Hollywood studios, like Paramount Pictures, helped transform Hollywood into the world capital of film and helped solidify Los Angeles as a global economic hub.

 Meanwhile, attracted to the mild Mediterranean climate, cheap land, and the state's variety of geography, filmmakers established the studio system in Hollywood in the 1920s.
 California manufactured 9% of U.S. armaments produced during World War II, ranking third behind New York and Michigan.
 California easily ranked first in production of military ships at drydock facilities in San Diego, Los Angeles, and the San Francisco Bay Area.
 Due to the hiring opportunities California offered during the conflict, the population multiplied from the immigration it received due to the work in its war factories, military bases, and training facilities.

 After World War II, California's economy expanded due to strong aerospace and defense industries, whose size decreased following the end of the Cold War.
 Stanford University began encouraging faculty and graduates to stay instead of leaving the state, and develop a high-tech region, now known as Silicon Valley.
 As a result of this, California is a world center of the entertainment and music industries, of technology, engineering, and the aerospace industry, and as the U.S. center of agricultural production.
 Just before the Dot Com Bust, California had the fifth-largest economy in the world.

 In the mid and late twentieth century, race-related incidents occurred.
 Tensions between police and African Americans, combined with unemployment and poverty in inner cities, led to riots, such as the 1992 Rodney King riots.
 California was the hub of the Black Panther Party, known for arming African Americans to defend against racial injustice.
 Mexican, Filipino, and other migrant farm workers rallied in the state around Cesar Chavez for better pay in the 1960s and 70s.